Wollongong Showground: Development

 In April 2002, an $8 million upgrade to the stadium saw the opening of a new Northern Grandstand.
 The 6,000 seat grandstand also brought increased corporate entertainment facilities.
 WIN Corporation provided half of the funding for the upgrade.

 In 2006, redevelopment was meant to begin on the stadium's western stand.
 The western grandstand was to be demolished and replaced by a new stand which was to hold 2500 general seats, 20 corporate boxes as well as media facilities and food and beverage outlets.
 The $37 million redevelopment was to see a four-star hotel integrated into the stadium, which would have allowed fans to watch sporting events from the comfort of their hotel room.
 The WIN Stadium Trust believed that the redevelopment would provide significant job opportunities locally and bring in new revenue of approximately $2.1 million per year.
 However, in late 2006 the NSW State Government decided against funding the much-needed upgrade.
 The financial viability of a $100 million proposal for the redevelopment of the western grandstand was questioned by the State Cabinet.

 In October 2009, the NSW Labor Government announced $28.9 million in funding for the construction of a new western stand, under a revised plan.
 The new western grandstand will be a much simpler design than the original "hotel stand" but will result in a much larger ground capacity.
 The new stand will seat 6,170, taking WIN Stadium's ground capacity to approximately 23,750.

 On 20 September 2011, high winds bucked the western grandstand roof, which was still under construction, causing a redesign and delay in the opening of the stand with the upper tier not being ready for occupancy until half-way through the 2012 NRL season.

 Future

-Following the announcement of the $28.9mil western stand redevelopment, it would seem that WIN Stadium will remain as the region's major sporting facility.
+Following the announcement of the $28.9 million western stand redevelopment, it would seem that WIN Stadium will remain as the region's major sporting facility.
 Also, as further commercial and residential development occurs in the eastern and southern city areas, parking will become an even bigger issue.
 WIN Stadium is practically reliant on street parking.

-Many critics of the stadium claim that the Illawarra region would be better served by moving the stadium from the current site and building a new stadium in a better location.
-Kembla Grange, J.J.
-Kelly Park, Thomas Dalton Park and Shellharbour City Stadium in Albion Park are often suggested as alternative sites for a major sporting precinct.
+A $17 million upgrade to the showground's entertainment precinct was announced in January 2026 by the New South Wales government.
+As part of these upgrades the northern and southern grandstands will be extended, player facilities will be improved and a beach promenade will be built.